btholt/complete-intro-to-containers/lessons/docker-cli.md

 description: "There's a lot of features of the Docker CLI and while that won't necessarily be the focus of this workshop, Brian takes a moment to explain to you some of the additional available functionality."
 ---

-Let's take a look at some more cool features of the Docker CLI.
+Let's take a look at more cool features of the Docker CLI.

 ### pull / push

-`pull` allows you to pre-fetch container to run.
-P
+`pull` allows you to pre-fetch a container to run:

 ```bash
 docker pull jturpin/hollywood
 docker run -it jturpin/hollywood hollywood # notice it's already loaded and cached here; it doesn't redownload it
 ```

 That will pull the hollywood container from the user jturpin's user account.
-The second line will execute this fun container which is just meant to look a hacker's screen in a movie (it doesn't really do anything than look cool.)
+The second line will execute this fun container which is just meant to look a hacker's screen in a movie (it doesn't really do anything other than look cool.)

-`push` allows you to push containers to whatever registry you're connected to (probably normally Docker Hub or something like Azure Container Registry).
+`push` allows you to push containers to whatever registry you're connected to (normally Docker Hub, or something like Azure Container Registry).

 ### inspect